Oneflow-Inc/OneFlow-Benchmark/ClickThroughRate/WideDeepLearning/wdl_test_report.md

   --gpu_num 1
 ```

-The running shell script is shown above, the only thing we need to config is `DATA_ROOT` of ofrecord dataset for OneFlow-WDL.
+The running shell code is shown above, the only thing we need to config is `DATA_ROOT` of ofrecord dataset for OneFlow-WDL.
 Then the shell is able to run.
-If the following output show up which mean the code is running correctly.
+If the following output show up which means the code is running correctly.

 Note: the `criteo_wdl_3000w_ofrecord_example` dataset has one part file only, the `train_data_part_num` and `eval_data_part_num` are both set to `1`.
 ```